damianavila/RISE/doc/customize.md

     }

 When enabled, this plugin adds two buttons next to the help button.
-The first one provides you a black board.
+The first one provides you with a black board.
-The second one allows you to draw on **top** if the current slide.
+The second one allows you to draw **on top** of the current slide.

 It also reacts to the following additional keyboard commands:
 * `[` to turn the whole space into an empty chalkboard